What We Fund

 Exclusions

-• Currently, we are not supporting organisations who have an annual income over £1m (from your most recently published accounts)
+• Currently, we are not accepting applications from organisations who have an annual income over £1m (from your most recently published accounts).

 We will not usually support the following – if you are not sure, please contact the Trust Manager to discuss your project: